Skip to content

 • Sell stops cluster below swing lows, equal lows, and prior day lows

 These levels are visible on any chart.
 Retail traders place their stops there because it's "logical" — above resistance, below support.
-Institutions know this.
+Price knows this because those stops exist as real orders in the book.

 What Is a Sweep?